Chiropractic for car accident whiplash injuries

 Coverage for treatment

 Your auto insurance covers you for a minimum of 10 chiropractic treatments for minor injuries under the Alberta Diagnostic Treatment Protocols Regulation.
 This means you are entitled to see your chiropractor at no charge to you regardless of who was at fault in your accident.
-For more information about your coverage for treatment after a car accident, visit our motor vehicle accident page.
+For more information about your coverage for treatment after a car accident, visit our insurance coverage page.